octobercms/docs/help-developer-guide.md

         Event::fire('backend.form.beforeRefresh', [$this, $saveData])
     );

-When processing or filtering over a value, use the data holder pattern:
+When processing or filtering over a value, use the data holder pattern to pass the value by reference:

     $dataHolder = (object) ['content' => $content];

     $this->fireEvent('cms.processContent', [$dataHolder]);
     Event::fire('cms.processContent', [$this, $dataHolder]);

-    return $dataHolder->content;
+    $content = $dataHolder->content;

 <a name="db-table-naming" class="anchor" href="#db-table-naming"></a>
 ### Database table naming